 Reviewing your retirement plans

 The new rules give considerable freedom of choice.
-Under the new rules, whilst nobody will be forced to buy an annuity at any age, those who wish to do so can at present and this may prove to remain the most appropriate solution for some people.
+Under the new rules, whilst nobody will be forced to buy an annuity at any age, those who wish to do so can at present.
+This may prove to remain the most appropriate solution for some people.

 Your pension pot – a tax efficient way of keeping it in the family